-- Substantial and increasingly intense competition, both within our industry and from other payments methods, may harm our business; - Degradation of the quality of the products and services we offer, including support services, could adversely affect our ability to attract and retain merchants and partners; - If we fail to manage our growth effectively, our business could be harmed; - · Our efforts to expand our product portfolio and market reach may not succeed and may reduce our revenue growth; - Our systems and our third-party providers' systems may fail due to factors beyond our control, which could interrupt our service, cause us to lose business and increase our costs; - In the past, we and our independent registered public accounting firm identified material weaknesses in our internal control over financial reporting and, if we fail to maintain effective internal controls over financial reporting, we may be unable to accurately report our results of operations, meet our reporting obligations or prevent fraud; - Our results of operations and operating metrics may fluctuate and we may generate losses in the future, which may cause the market price of our Class A common shares to decline; - If we cannot pass increases in fees from payment schemes, including assessment, interchange, transaction and other fees, or increases in fees due to macroeconomic factors such as interest rate increases along to our merchants, our operating margins will decline; - We may not be able to effectively manage individual or institutional credit risk, or credit trends that can affect spending on card products and the ability of customers and partners to pay us, which could have a material adverse effect on our results of operations and financial condition; - Our business is subject to extensive government regulation and oversight in Brazil and our status under these regulations may change.
-Violation of or compliance with present or future regulation could be costly, expose us to substantial liability and force us to change our business practices, any of which could seriously harm our business and results of operations; - As we grow our offering of banking and credit services, we will need to comply with additional laws and regulations applicable to such services; - Certain ongoing legislative and regulatory initiatives under discussion by the Brazilian Congress, the Central Bank and the broader payments industry may result in changes to the regulatory framework of the Brazilian payments and financial industries and may have an adverse effect on us: - We are subject to costs and risks associated with increased or changing laws and regulations affecting our business, including those relating to the sale of consumer products.
-Specifically, developments in data protection and privacy laws could harm our business, financial condition or results or operations; - Unauthorized disclosure, destruction or modification of data, through cybersecurity breaches, computer viruses or otherwise or disruption of our services could expose us to liability, protracted and costly litigation and damage our reputation; - · We may not be able to successfully manage our intellectual property and may be subject to infringement claims; - We rely upon third-party data center service providers to host certain aspects of our platform.
-Any disruption to, or interference with, our use of such services, could impair our ability to deliver our platform, resulting in customer dissatisfaction, damaging our reputation and harming our business; - Our financing needs could adversely affect our financial flexibility and our competitive position; - Our holding company structure makes us dependent on the operations of our subsidiaries; - The Brazilian federal government has exercised, and continues to exercise, significant influence over the Brazilian economy.
-This involvement, as well as Brazil's political, regulatory, legal and economic conditions, could harm us and the price of our Class A common shares; - Economic uncertainty and political instability in Brazil may harm us and the price of our Class A common shares; and - The Linx Transaction may result in significant charges or other liabilities that could adversely affect the financial results of the combined company.
+- If we cannot keep pace with rapid developments and change in our industry and continue to acquire new merchants as rapidly as in the past, the use of our services could decline, reducing our revenues; - Substantial and increasingly intense competition, both within our industry and from other payments methods, may harm our business; - Degradation of the quality of the products and services we offer, including support services, could adversely affect our ability to attract and retain merchants and partners; - If we fail to manage our growth effectively, our business could be harmed; - Our efforts to expand our product portfolio and market reach may not succeed and may reduce our revenue growth; - Our systems and our third-party providers' systems may fail due to factors beyond our control, which could interrupt our service, cause us to lose business and increase our costs; - In the past, we identified material weaknesses in our internal control over financial reporting and, if we fail to maintain effective internal controls over financial reporting, we may be unable to accurately report our results of operations, meet our reporting obligations or prevent fraud; - Our results of operations and operating metrics may fluctuate and we may generate losses in the future, which may cause the market price of our Class A common shares to decline; - If we cannot pass increases in fees from payment schemes, including assessment, interchange, transaction and other fees, or increases in fees due to macroeconomic factors such as interest rate increases along to our merchants, our operating margins will decline; - We may not be able to effectively manage individual or institutional credit risk, or credit trends that can affect spending on card products and the ability of customers and partners to pay us, which could have a material adverse effect on our results of operations and financial condition; - Our business is subject to extensive government regulation and oversight in Brazil and our status under these regulations may change.
+Violation of or compliance with present or future regulation could be costly, expose us to substantial liability and force us to change our business practices, any of which could seriously harm our business and results of operations; - As we grow our offering of banking and credit services, we will need to comply with additional laws and regulations applicable to such services; - Certain ongoing legislative and regulatory initiatives under discussion by the Brazilian Congress, the Central Bank and the broader payments industry may result in changes to the regulatory framework of the Brazilian payments and financial industries and may have an adverse effect on us; - We are subject to costs and risks associated with increased or changing laws and regulations affecting our business, including those relating to the sale of consumer products.
+Specifically, developments in data protection and privacy laws could harm our business, financial condition or results or operations; - Unauthorized disclosure, destruction or modification of data, through cybersecurity breaches, computer viruses or otherwise or disruption of our services could expose us to liability, protracted and costly litigation and damage our reputation; - We may not be able to successfully manage our intellectual property and may be subject to infringement claims; - We rely upon third-party data center service providers to host certain aspects of our platform.
+Any disruption to, or interference with, our use of such services, could impair our ability to deliver our platform, resulting in customer dissatisfaction, damaging our reputation and harming our business; - Our financing needs could adversely affect our financial flexibility and our competitive position; - Our holding company structure makes us dependent on the operations of our subsidiaries;